defarbs/defarbs.github.io/_posts/2020-04-10-htb-hackback.md

 ### Enumerating Port 64831

-After spending a while messing with the commands on port 6666, I decided to peruse port 64831.
+After spending a while messing with the commands on port 6666, I began to peruse port 64831.
 I had already been running passive recon on this port while attempting code injection on port 6666.
 This enabled me to quickly discover a GoPhish login page over HTTPS.
 I went ahead and checked the SSL certificate first to make sure there wasn't any additional helpful information there.

 <img src="/assets/img/writeups/HTB-HACKBACK/HACKBACK-GOPHISH-SSL.PNG" class="hackback-img" alt="Hackback - GoPhish SSL Certificate">